 - I love that I get paid to party

-- I joined to support my product addiction – I now get products at a huge discount
+- I joined to support my product addiction – I now get products at a considerable discount.

-The best way to get started with this technique is to pick just one of these that you think fits best with your style and drop it at your next party.
+The best way to get started with this technique is to pick just one that best fits your style and drop it at your next party.
 When that becomes natural, add another little hint to your repertoire.

 You can find a little more on these little sparks in this article.

 If you feel more comfortable talking one-on-one than in a group, you can start a conversation at ordering time.
-Pick one person you genuinely feel would be a great direct sales consultant and start the conversation in a casual way without pressure.
+Pick one person you feel would be a great direct sales consultant and start the conversation casually without pressure.